agodwinp/linux-server-config/README.md

 Once you see the contents of this file with the `nano` application, change line 5 that says `Port 20` to `Port 2200`.
 Then save and exit this file by typing `CTRL+X`, `Y`, `Enter`, one after another.

-> Return to the your Lightsail instance screen within your browser.
-Navigate to the `Networking` tab and you should see under `Firewall`, that the instance accepts connections on port `22` and `80` for SSH and HTTP respectively.
-Add another connection here with the following settings and save the changes.

-    Application: Custom
-    Protocol: TCP
-    Port range: 2200

 #### Firewall configuration

 Using the **Uncomplicated Firewall** (UFW) application, we will configure the firewall for this server to only allow incoming connections for **SSH** (port 2200), **HTTP** (port 80) and **NTP** (port 123).
 First, block all incoming requests.